vidispine/hull/hull/doc/transformations.md

 name_include: _HT/hull.metadata.name:COMPONENT:"test"
 ```

 It is possible to not only return simple strings but also complex dictionaries or arrays produced by the `include`.
-To do this, it is first checked whether the `include` result is parseable as YAML or not.
+Without an extra serialization prefix the resulting object tree or list is inserted into the `values.yaml`.

-In case of an expected YAML dictionary, to correctly treat the result of the `include` call, you can optionally denote a dictionary key in the result to get the keys values from and insert them instead of the dictionaries root key itself.
+In case of an expected YAML dictionary, you can optionally denote a dictionary key in the result to get the key's values from and insert them instead of the dictionaries root key itself.
 If no optional dictionary key is provided, the complete dictionary returned is the result.
 The following example will expand on this feature and explain the difference.

 Assume you want to call an _hull.util.transformation.include_ transformation on an objects `labels` section to overwrite the `app.kubernetes.io/component` label value `component-name`.  with the provided COMPONENT value `overwritten_component_name`.
 Under the hood the `hull.metadata.labels` `include` is called internally to create the complete standard `labels` block automatically.
 By making another explicitly call to this `include` with a different component name we can effectively overwrite the `app.kubernetes.io/component` label value.
 Note that normally you'd not want to overwrite the standard labels, this is just for demonstration purposes!